-Finalist in the category Energy for All
+Winner in the category Energy for All

 Selaras Daya Utama has successfully developed three 10 kWp off-grid solar power plants for three remote and isolated villages in Papua and West Papua.
 Each of the solar power plants produces more than 50 kWh per day and is able to support a school with more than 200 students and its clinic, catering not only for the students but also the local community.
 This solution substantially reduces the deforestation and consequently CO2 emissions.